Biomaterials-for-Medical-Devices-AI/Helix/docs/users/installation.md

 ## Installation
 ### Pre-requirements
-You will need to install **Python 3.11** or **3.12** to use BioFEFI.
+You will need to install **Python 3.11** or **3.12** to use Helix.
 Make sure you also install `pip` (The Python package installer).
 If you don't already have it installed, [get Python.](https://www.python.org/downloads/)

-You may need to make sure you have OpenMP installed on your machine before you can install BioFEFI.
+You may need to make sure you have OpenMP installed on your machine before you can install Helix.
 In the terminal use the following commands for your OS:

 On Mac:
 ```shell